Functor homology over an additive category: Polynomial homology over

-where the first map is the strong comparison map \eqref{eqn-strong-inhom}, and the second map is morphism \eqref{eqn-interm-iso} for $L=\Fq$. \begin{pr} Assume that $k$ contains a finite field $\Fq$ of cardinal $q=p^r$, and let $s$ be a positive integer.
-Then for all strict polynomial functors $F$ and $G$ of weights less or equal to $q^s$, the map \eqref{eq-comparison-q-petit} is an isomorphism in all degrees. \end{pr} \begin{proof} It suffices to prove the result when $k$ contains a subfield $L$ with $q^{s^2}$ elements.
+\begin{pr} Assume that $k$ contains a finite field $\Fq$ of cardinal $q=p^r$, and let $s$ be a positive integer.
+Then for all strict polynomial functors $F$ and $G$ of degrees less or equal to $q^s$, the map \eqref{eq-comparison-q-petit} is an isomorphism in all degrees. \end{pr} \begin{proof} We first claim that it suffices to prove the result when $k$ contains a subfield $L$ with $q^{s^2}$ elements.
 Indeed, let $k\to K$ be a finite extension of fields and let $\tau:k\Md\to K\Md$ be the extension of scalars.
 By \cite[Section 2]{SFB} there is an exact $k$-linear base change functor

 such that for all strict polynomial functors $F'$ over $k$ there are canonical isomorphisms of functors $\tau^*F'_K\simeq \tau\circ F'$.
 Moreover this base change functor induces an isomorphism on the level of $\Ext$ (See \cite[cor 2.7]{SFB} for the case of functors with finite-dimensional values.
 The proof extends to arbitrary functors when $k\to K$ is a finite extension of fields).
 There is a commutative square